daveblackuk/VSR/README.md

 <img width="695" alt="image" src="https://user-images.githubusercontent.com/4178804/178728005-8896a6d1-e1b6-4570-bd8c-c8124dbff899.png">

-If the messages do not appear then check that the SYTEM has the correct permissions for the DLL.
+If the messages do not appear then check that correct permissions are set for for the DLL (see below under Known issues)

 ## Config.ini